aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/geometry/transform-3d-nodes-with-quaternions/_index.md

 ## Step 7: Add Cube to the Scene

-Include the cube node in the scene.
+Include the cube node in the scene hierarchy.

 ```java
 scene.getRootNode().getChildNodes().add(cubeNode);
 ```

-## Step 8: Save 3D Scene
+## Step 8: Save 3D Scene – Convert Model to FBX

-Save the 3D scene in a supported file format, for example, FBX7500ASCII.
+Now we actually **convert model to FBX** by saving the scene in the FBX format.
+This also demonstrates the “save scene as FBX” workflow.

 ```java
 String MyDir = "Your Document Directory";